nachocaru/xaprb.com/content/blog/2007-04-27-mysql-conference-and-expo-2007-day-4.md

 Another technique is simply to use many tables and access them via UNION queries or views.
 Of course upcoming releases have genuine partitioned tables, which will be even better.

 Brian talked for a few minutes about real-time data warehousing where you need to continuously streaming data into very large tables.
 It is impractical to do this with MyISAM if you have to do any UPDATE or DELETE queries at all (concurrent INSERT queries can run as long as they are appending to the table).
 For high concurrency, you need to use InnoDB.
-I asked about the possibility of making all partitions MyISAM under MERGE except for the &#8220;live&#8221; partition and then creating a UNION ALL view over them.
-Brian said he hadn&#8217;t tried it but it sounded like a good idea to him.
-He came back to this later and said he&#8217;d probably load by time slice in this fashion, then alter the &#8220;live&#8221; table to MyISAM and put it into the MERGE periodically.
+I asked about the possibility of making all partitions MyISAM under MERGE except for the "live" partition and then creating a UNION ALL view over them.
+Brian said he hadn't tried it but it sounded like a good idea to him.
+He came back to this later and said he'd probably load by time slice in this fashion, then alter the "live" table to MyISAM and put it into the MERGE periodically.

-The data warehousing Holy Grail is to use all hash joins for joining fact and dimension tables, but MySQL doesn&#8217;t (yet) support hash joins.
+The data warehousing Holy Grail is to use all hash joins for joining fact and dimension tables, but MySQL doesn't (yet) support hash joins.
 However, you can simulate it with MEMORY tables, which have HASH indexes.
 You have to do some tricks like keeping a disk (MyISAM) and memory table updated together, and loading the memory tables automatically on server start, but apparently this is a really good technique.
 Your joins then take the general form

 <pre>SELECT ..
 FROM (